-Everyone loves a fruit cobbler and this might just be the easiest holiday dessert because you can make it the day ahead, then reheat before serving.
+Everyone loves a fruit cobbler and this might just be the easiest dessert because you can make it the day ahead, then reheat before serving.
 You can make this cobbler year-round with fresh seasonal berries, or frozen.

-I always have Dole frozen fruits in my freezer because I use them every day in my smoothies and even when the fruit is not in season, I can use them all year round.
-The large, 40-ounce bags have individually portioned 8-ounce bags that make it so convenient because you don’t have to weigh.
-Also the extra bagging helps prevent freezer burn so the berries are as fresh as when they were frozen.
+I always have frozen fruits in my freezer because I use them every day in my smoothies and even when the fruit is not in season, I can use them all year round.

 I used a 9 1/2 -inch (24 cm) 1.25 quart (2.5 pint) round baking dish for this recipe.
 A 8 x 8-inch (20.3 cm) or 7 x 6-inch (18 x 15 cm) rectangle baking dish would also work.

-- 1/4 cup unsalted butter plus more for greasing the pan
+1/4 cup (55 grams) unsalted butter, plus more for greasing the pan

 For the filling: